broadinstitute/cromwell/docs/tutorials/Containers.md

 As the `Singularity exec` command does not emit a job-id, we must include the `run-in-background` tag within the the provider section in addition to the docker-submit script.
 As Cromwell watches for the existence of the `rc` file, the `run-in-background` option has the caveat that we require the Singularity container to successfully complete, otherwise the workflow might hang indefinitely.

 To ensure reproducibility and an isolated environment inside the container, `--containall` is an **important** function.
-By default Singularity will mount the user's home directory and import the user's environment as well as some other things that make Singularity easier to use in an interactive shell.
+By default, Singularity will mount the user's home directory and import the user's environment as well as some other things that make Singularity easier to use in an interactive shell.
 Unfortunately settings in the home directory and the user's environment may affect the outcome of the tools that are used.
 This means different users may get different results.
-Therefore to ensure reproducibility while using Singularity, the `--containall` flag should be used.
+Therefore, to ensure reproducibility while using Singularity, the `--containall` flag should be used.

 Putting this together, we have an example base configuration for a local environment: